Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/spheres.rst

      - Sphere - Ball
      - Contact between a vertex of a sphere and a ball / sphere
    * - 7
-     - Sphere - Vertex (STL)
+     - Sphere - Vertex (Driver)
-     - Contact between a vertex of a sphere and a vertex of an STL mesh
+     - Contact between a vertex of a sphere and a vertex of a RShape Driver
    * - 8
-     - Sphere - Edge (STL)
+     - Sphere - Edge (Driver)
-     - Contact between a vertex of a sphere and an edge of an STL mesh
+     - Contact between a vertex of a sphere and an edge of a RShape Driver
    * - 9
-     - Sphere - Face (STL)
+     - Sphere - Face (Driver)
-     - Contact between a vertex of a sphere and a face of an STL mesh
+     - Contact between a vertex of a sphere and a face of a RShape Driver

 **Interaction Class Usage With Spheres:**